 There is a wealth of open-source material, platforms and content that can be used and repurposed into new and astonishing forms, and the people who master this alchemy are the success stories of tomorrow.
 The vital area is where innovative technology meets creativity, with only one recent example being Gaussian-Splat environments being used to generate infinite online worlds to interact with.

-How does the lab and the course prepare students for industry or further research?
+How does the lab prepare students for industry or further research?

 The course and Lab provide multiple pathways for students to engage with real-world challenges and industry-standard practices.
 Many final-year projects are developed in partnership with companies, allowing students to tackle authentic tasks and gain practical experience.
 Beyond this, students participate in students as co-creators projects with defined budgets, developing extracurricular initiatives such as our recent digital twin of the University and interactive driving simulators.
 Modules are designed to present real-world challenges, often with input and mentorship from industry professionals.